Historic Sites of Manitoba: Central Normal School (442 William Avenue, Winnipeg)

 In 1942, the building was taken over by the Canadian military and staff and students of the Normal School moved to temporary facilities near Gimli.
 In September 1946, the Normal School moved to a facility in southwest Winnipeg then, in the autumn of 1958, it was renamed the Manitoba Teachers’ College.
 The facility was moved to the University of Manitoba in 1965, becoming its Faculty of Education.

 The building was renovated for residential use in 1992, for which it received a Heritage Winnipeg Conservation Award.
-Two years later, a plaque was placed in front of it by the Manitoba Heritage Council.
+A plaque was placed in front of it by the Manitoba Heritage Council on 12 May 1994.
 It is a municipally-designated historic site.

 Public Buildings Erected and Improved by the Government of Manitoba during the Years 1900-1906, Government of Manitoba, December 1906.
 [Copy at Archives of Manitoba]